Improving Long-Term Care Using AI-powered Simulations

 New York University

-Engage with an elderly virtual patient, explore social determinants of health, and receive personalized feedback to improve age-friendly and dementia-aware care in the Bronx.
+Engage with an elderly virtual patient, explore social determinants of health, & receive personalized feedback to improve age-friendly care in the Bronx.

 Summary

-For the development of the experience, the group is leveraging Wonda, an advanced training platform designed to create interactive, AI-powered simulations and assessments.
+For the development of the experience, the group is leveraging Wonda, and its advanced capabilities tocreate interactive, AI-powered simulations and assessments.

 Objective

-The purpose of this initiative is to improve the care delivered to the older adult population in the Bronx by expanding the capacity of the primary care and the community-based workforce to provide age-friendly and dementia-friendly care and mitigate the impact of social determinants of health.
+The purpose of this simulation program is to improve the care delivered to the older adult population in the Bronx by expanding the capacity of the primary care and the community-based workforce to provide age-friendly and dementia-friendly care and mitigate the impact of social determinants of health.

 For the immersive learning component specifically, the intention was to give learners an opportunity to better understand the complexity of elderly care through immersive practice: